Exploratory data analysis and quality control

 Exercise 2: PBMC Data

-The package DropletTestFiles includes the raw output from Cell Ranger of the peripheral blood mononuclear cell (PBMC) dataset from 10X Genomics, publicly available from the 10X Genomics website.
+The DropletTestFiles package includes the raw output from Cell Ranger of the peripheral blood mononuclear cell (PBMC) dataset from 10X Genomics, publicly available from the 10X Genomics website.
 Repeat the analysis of this vignette using those data.

 R